Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 No change.

-* Close the configuration window and click 'Continue'.

-* Ignore prompts (i.e., click 'Close') for access to the camera and microphone.
+Close the configuration window and click 'Continue'.
+Ignore any prompts (i.e., click 'Close') for Parallels to access the camera and microphone.
+The machine will boot.

-* Machine will boot
+##### Customize installation

 A screen will come up prompting the set up the installation of OS X:
 -> click continue
 -> accept terms

 A screen will come up asking which disk on which to install OS X:
 -> Choose 'Macintosh HD'

 NOTE:  The other option here is 'Install OS X El Capitan'.
 That is the bootable disk image (.hdd) we used to create the VM.
 Do not select this.

-* Installation takes about 13 minutes
+Installation takes about 13 minutes

-* Set up
+##### Final set up

 A series of set-up screens will come up:

   - Choose the country
   - Choose the keyboard configuration
   - Transfer Information to This Mac
     -> Don't transfer any information now
   - Enable Location Services
     -> Do not enable this (default is unselected)
   - Don't sign in with your Apple ID
   - Agree to terms and conditions
   - When prompted to create a user account, create `administrator`.
 Use the same `administrator` password as the other build machines and record this in the Google Credentials doc.
   - Select New York EST time zone
-- Diagnositcs & Usage
+  - Diagnostics & Usage
-  -> Deselect 'Send diagnostics & usage data to Apple' -> Deselect 'Share crash data with app developers'
+    -> Deselect 'Send diagnostics & usage data to Apple'

-* Detach boot image file
+    -> Deselect 'Share crash data with app developers'

 Once set up is complete, detach the boot image file.
 This image can be used to launch new VMs so don't put it in the trash (last step).

+Detach boot image file:

   - Stop the VM
     Go to Parallels -> Control Center.
 Select celaya2 -> Actions -> Stop.
   - Select the gear icon in celaya2.
   - Select the Hardware tab -> Hard Disk 2
   - The .hdd file should be listed in the 'Source' field
   - Unlock the settings if locked
   - Disconnect .hdd file by clicking the minus '-'
   - Select 'Keep files'.
 Don't move them to the trash.

-* Status check
+##### Status check

 From a terminal on the Host, check the status of the VM: